codinalot/DiscordTalkBot/README.md

 (4) Place your discord bot token in DiscordToken.txt.

+(5) Download nuget.exe and run it on the packages.config to generate packages

 Have fun!

 -This is based on some boilerplate discord audio code from @Joe4evr